DataSF/datasf.github.io/blog/_posts/2017-11-17-new-data-on-the-block-1--library-usage-data.md

 ## What age group uses the library the most?

-Think you’re hot stuff because you always have a book in hand?
-How does your checkouts per year stack up against the under 9 crowd… That’s what I thought.
-[Locate your closest library](https://www.google.com/maps/d/viewer?ll=37.75684299999998%2C-122.444366&amp;spn=0.095003%2C0.145912&amp;hl=en&amp;msa=0&amp;z=12&amp;source=embed&amp;ie=UTF8&amp;mid=1B8aE_aJusm_OGyajBH7pW_EfDdo) and catch up!
+Think you’re a big reader? &nbsp;How do your checkouts per year stack up against the under 10 crowd… [Locate your closest library](https://www.google.com/maps/d/viewer?ll=37.75684299999998%2C-122.444366&amp;spn=0.095003%2C0.145912&amp;hl=en&amp;msa=0&amp;z=12&amp;source=embed&amp;ie=UTF8&amp;mid=1B8aE_aJusm_OGyajBH7pW_EfDdo) and catch up!

 <iframe src="https://app.powerbi.com/view?r=eyJrIjoiZTdiMTQyZjctMzMwYS00ODA4LWI5ODgtNjIxZDEzYWQ4YWE5IiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" allowfullscreen="true" width="800" height="600" frameborder="0"></iframe>

 ## Which library branches have the most active patrons?

-The below chart highlights library branches whose users check out the most books per year.
+The chart below highlights library branches whose users check out the most books per year.
 Click on an age range or a Supervisor District to see how the rankings change.

 <iframe src="https://app.powerbi.com/view?r=eyJrIjoiNjJhM2Y3YTUtN2RjOC00YjRiLWE1ZmEtNWFkNWU0Y2JmMTBmIiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" allowfullscreen="true" width="800" height="600" frameborder="0"></iframe>

+## What is the distribution of patron activity?

+The chart(s) below highlights that among active patrons -- those that have checked out at least 1 book -- most active patrons on average check out less than 10 books a year.&nbsp; However it is the long tail of the distribution that is responsible for the most of the checkouts.

-## Now it’s your turn!
+Now it’s your turn!

 Download the data from the [open data portal](https://data.sfgov.org/Culture-and-Recreation/Library-Usage/qzz6-2jup) and start digging.
 Grab R, Python, Tableau, PowerBI, Excel, or pen and paper and start visualizing!
 Be sure to [tweet us](https://twitter.com/datasf) anything you’re proud of.
 We will feature the best visualizations on our blog and twitter.
 Stay reading SF!